Things to do in St Ives

 Bringing your four-legged friend to one of our properties?
 Check out our guide to Dog Friendly Cafes and Restaurants in St Ives.

 Shopping in St Ives

 St Ives is wonderfully quaint and it is an absolute delight simply wandering around the cobbled streets.
-There are many streets that are visual treats but you definitely need to make time to see Fore Street.
-With some lovely little independent shops you can buy everything here from designer clothing to fudge, bookstores, craft shops, home furnishing and outdoor camping shops to bespoke gift shops.
+There are many streets that are visual treats but you should make time to meander along Fore Street with its lovely little independent shops where you can buy everything from designer clothing to fudge from its many bookstores, craft shops and bespoke gift shops.

 Surfing & Watersports

 If you are keen to learn how to surf then you couldn’t have picked a better spot!
 It’s true to say that Cornwall is the surfing capital of the UK and St Ives is the prime spot to try your luck on the waves.